 Luxury (US$220 and up)

-- Residence Inn by Marriott Seattle University District – Are you looking for some beautiful, luxurious Seattle hotels located in a cool and vibrant neighborhood?
+- Residence Inn by Marriott Seattle University District – Are you looking for some beautiful, luxurious Seattle hotels located in the U-District neighborhood?
 You just found it!
-The rooms are bright, clean and spacious and some of the best things about staying here include free Wi-Fi and an on-site fitness center as well.
+The rooms are bright, clean, and spacious, and some of the best things about staying here include free Wi-Fi and an on-site fitness center as well.